gkarsay/parlatype/installation.md

 ---

 ## Flatpak
 Parlatype is hosted on [Flathub](https://flathub.org/).
-Following the [instructions](https://flatpak.org/setup/) there you can install the [Parlatype package](https://flathub.org/apps/details/com.github.gkarsay.parlatype).
-Please note that the LibreOffice helpers are not included in this package.
+Following the [instructions](https://flatpak.org/setup/) there you can install the [Parlatype package](https://flathub.org/apps/details/org.parlatype.Parlatype).

 ## Arch Linux